Dre Campbell Farm

 Brassicas

-This category includes the eye-catching yellow fields of rapeseed and mustards.
-Generally, these cover plants are cultivated to prevent fall erosion and help in pest management.
+This category includes the eye-catching yellow fields of rapeseed and mustard.
+These cover crops are generally cultivated to prevent fall erosion and help with pest management.

-Radish and turnips are other examples.
-These both have many useful properties.
-They help suppress the growth of weeds and may also help in the control of fungal issues.
+Radishes and turnips are other examples.
+Both have many valuable properties.
+They help suppress the growth of weeds and may also help control fungal issues.

 Non-Legume Broadleaves